 Meditation is very similar in that the goal is to quiet the mind, regulate the nervous system, and promote calmness.
 Even short periods of meditation done regularly can improve overall well-being.

 No matter how you practice taking mindful brain breaks, the key is to slow down the constant chatter in your brain and allow it to perform the "behind-the-scenes" work that is so important to memory.

 Many physicians like to say that if something is good for your heart, then it is probably good for your brain as well.
 That's why physical exercise is often linked to better brain health.
 By regularly doing activities that increase your heart rate and get your blood pumping more quickly, you can boost the amount of oxygen your brain receives.
 And that may lead to memory improvements and other cognitive benefits.
 It will also lower your risk of getting certain diseases that can cause memory loss.

 9. Socialize and Have Fun

 Being socially isolated is a known risk factor for memory decline.
-So making time to visit with friends, family, or anyone else you care about on a regular basis may be more important than you realize.
+So making time to visit with friends, family, or anyone you care about regularly may be more important than you realize.
 After all, humans are naturally social creatures.
 Our brains are wired for communication and relationships.
 When you interact with other people in a positive way, you reap cognitive benefits.
 And when you laugh and engage in fun activities, you can maximize those benefits.
 That's why mentally sharp seniors often find opportunities to socialize and have fun by doing things such as:

 - Joining clubs based on interests like reading, gardening, or doing crafts